 This is the most basic version of a functional NPS system.
 Adding extra features, such as being able to identify customer experience priorities and send surveys in multiple languages, would require additional effort and cost.

-Even the bare minimum for an in-house Net Promoter Score is an eight-step process.
+Even the bare minimum for an in-house Net Promoter Score is a nine-step process.
 Now, let’s break down each step into greater detail to find out if building a DIY NPS solution is worthwhile.

 1. Designing and Creating a Survey Template

-Of all eight steps involved in the in-house NPS process, this is the easiest.
-There are numerous survey builder applications available, ranging from free tools like Google Forms to a wide variety of paid survey tools such as Typeform.
+Of all nine steps involved in the in-house NPS process, this is the easiest.
+There are numerous survey builder applications available, ranging from free tools like Google Forms to paid form builders.
+And in 2026, you also have a third option: spin up your own survey page with an AI coding assistant.
+The form itself, including the 0-10 scale, the open-ended follow-up question, and a thank-you screen, might seem like a weekend project.

 2. Sending the Survey to Your Respondents